OctopusDeploy/blog/blog/2018-10/selenium/20-populating-the-git-repo/populating-the-git-repo.md

 ![](image5.png "width=500")

-Give your repository a name (I've used the name `WebDriver` here), select the `Public` option, and click the `Create repository` button.
+Give your repository a name (I’ve used the name `WebDriver` here), select the `Public` option, and click the `Create repository` button.

 It is important that we create a public repository because both GitHub and Travis CI offer free plans for public repositories.
 This means we can create a CI pipeline at no cost.